criipto/docs-old/authentication/auth0.md

 ## Integrate your application with Auth0

 How to integrate your application with Auth0 depends on the technology you are working with.
-Refere to the [Auth0 quickstart guide](https://auth0.com/docs/quickstarts/) for more details.
+Refer to the [Auth0 quickstart guide](https://auth0.com/docs/quickstarts/) for more details.